|Nutrition Facts (per serving)|

-- Fancy a little extra sweetness, then add a tablespoon of honey or agave.
+- If you fancy a little extra sweetness, then add a tablespoon of honey or agave.

 - A little light spice is always good, especially cloves and cinnamon.
-Or, even a small pinch of chili flakes.
+Or even a small pinch of chile flakes.
 Be careful not to use too much; you do not want to overpower the sweetness.

 Three Fabulous Recipes Using a Balsamic Reduction

-A classic combination and one you will find all over Italy and the rest of the world is a caprese salad which consists of exquisite Buffalo mozzarella, squeaky fresh tomatoes, basil, and here, drizzled with a heady balsamic reduction.
+- A classic combination you will find all over Italy and the rest of the world is a caprese salad, consisting of exquisite Buffalo mozzarella, squeaky fresh tomatoes, basil, and here, drizzled with a heady balsamic reduction.

-A lovely scent and flavor of honey infused into the balsamic reduction in this sweet potato spinach and onion tart.
+- Enjoy a lovely scent and the flavor of honey infused into the balsamic reduction in this sweet potato spinach and onion tart.

 Unlike a vinaigrette, you do not need to shake balsamic vinegar before use.